White House moves to shield pandemic response if the government shuts down

 The administration’s flurry of planning has played out as Congress’s Democratic leaders race to find a path to avert a shutdown when the new federal fiscal year begins Oct.
 1, in the face of a wall of Republican opposition.

-“This shows yet again that some Republicans would rather play politics with this pandemic than put this pandemic behind us,’ said a White House official, speaking on condition of anonymity because they did not have authorization to talk publicly.
-“Regardless of these efforts, we’re ensuring that we continue to do everything we can to save lives and protect the American people from this virus.”

-Under a recent federal law, many workers who stay on their job, as well as those who are furloughed, would forfeit paychecks while the government was closed but will be paid once the shutdown is over.
+Under a recent federal law, many workers who stay on their job, as well as those who are furloughed, would forfeit paychecks while the government is closed but would be paid once the shutdown is over.

-One senior administration official, speaking on the condition of anonymity about the administration’s internal planning, said health officials said they now expect minimal disruptions to the pandemic response and are less concerned than they were days ago about the potential ripple effects.
+One senior administration official, speaking on the condition of anonymity about the administration’s internal planning, said health officials now expect minimal disruptions to the pandemic response and are less concerned than they were days ago about the potential ripple effects.
 The official said the plans reflect a great deal of flexibility on which work and workers are vital.

-“We’ve been told that all responders working on the CDC Covid-19 Emergency Response are deemed essential and remain at work,” said one senior CDC official who spoke on the condition of anonymity because they were not authorized to talk publicly.
+“We’ve been told that all responders working on the CDC covid-19 emergency response are deemed essential and remain at work,” said one senior CDC official who spoke on the condition of anonymity because the person was not authorized to talk publicly.

 A core group of agency staff has been rotating for response duty repeatedly throughout the pandemic and many say they are exhausted.

-“We’ve been in this response for over a year and a half, and each one of us is trying to do our best to get this pandemic over with,” said the CDC official who chided Congress.
+“We’ve been in this response for over a year-and-a-half, and each one of us is trying to do our best to get this pandemic over with,” said the CDC official who chided Congress.

 Another CDC scientist working on the pandemic is unsure whether their job would be defined as essential.
-But the scientist said, “perhaps working during a pandemic for nearly 20 months, putting out one fire after another, makes a possible shutdown feel like just another day.”
+But, the scientist said, “perhaps working during a pandemic for nearly 20 months, putting out one fire after another, makes a possible shutdown feel like just another day.”

 If the shutdown occurred, 46 percent, or 6,448, of the CDC’s staff would keep working, according to the contingency staffing plan for HHS.

-They would include members of nine task forces, including ones that track covid cases, hospitalizations and deaths; collect and analyze data on vaccine effectiveness; analyze breakthrough infections; monitor virus variants; track vaccinations; and investigate long covid.
+They would include members of nine task forces, including ones that track coronavirus cases, hospitalizations and deaths; collect and analyze data on vaccine effectiveness; analyze breakthrough infections; monitor virus variants; track vaccinations; and investigate long covid.

 CDC staff would also continue to prepare recommendations for the use of booster shots from Moderna and Johnson & Johnson vaccines, as well as use of the Pfizer-BioNTech vaccine for children 5 to 11 if authorized by the FDA.